 - Poor sanitation is linked to transmission of diseases such as cholera, diarrhoea, dysentery, hepatitis A, typhoid and polio.

-- Inadequate sanitation is a major factor in several neglected tropical diseases, including intestinal worms, schistosomiasis, and trachoma.
+- Inadequate sanitation is estimated to cause 280 000 diarrhoeal deaths annually and is a major factor in several neglected tropical diseases, including intestinal worms, schistosomiasis, and trachoma.
 Poor sanitation also contributes to malnutrition.

 Hygienic sanitation facilities are crucial for public health.
 Since 1990, the number of people gaining access to improved sanitation has risen from 54% to 68% but some 2.4 billion people still do not have toilets or covered latrines.